-Combined with those who don't want to see tax cuts for anyone, regardless of income, and those who believe that the Stage 3 cuts are too generous to high income earners and should be reversed, a total of
+Combined with those who don't want to see tax cuts for anyone, regardless of income, and those who believe that the Stage 3 cuts are too generous to high-income earners and should be reversed, a total of 24.6%, or one quarter of respondents do not wish the Stage 3 cuts to proceed at all.
+This is down just 2.4 points since the August 2020 survey, but up 4.8 points on the survey taken before the onset of COVID.

-24.9%, or one quarter of respondents do not wish the Stage 3 cuts to proceed at all.
-This is down just 2.1 points since the August 2020 survey, but up 5.1 points on the survey taken before the onset of COVID.
+The proportion of respondents who believe the Stage 3 cuts are too generous to highincome earners and should be reduced a lot is 7.0%, while the figure for those who believed they should be reduced somewhat is 9.1%, both of which are consistent with the results from last year.

-The proportion of respondents who believe the Stage 3 cuts are too generous to high-income earners and should be reduced a lot is 7.6%, while the figure for those who believed they should be reduced somewhat is 10.8%, both of which are consistent with the results from August last year.
+14.9% of respondents believe that the Stage 3 tax cuts should go ahead, but that the government should also provide bigger tax cuts to lower- and middle-income earners, up

-12.1% of respondents believe that the Stage 3 tax cuts should go ahead, but that the government should also provide bigger tax cuts to lower- and middle-income earners, up a statistically negligible 1.3 points since August.
-Just 5.2% of respondents support tax cuts for high-income earners only, consistent with the views expressed in August.
-Only 14% of respondents believe that the distribution of the Stage 3 tax cuts as legislated in 2019 is about right.
+2.8 points since 2021.
+Just 4.9% of respondents support tax cuts for high-income earners only, consistent with the views expressed last year.
+Only 13.2% of respondents believe that the distribution of the Stage 3 tax cuts as legislated in 2019 is about right, a slight decrease since last year.

-The total proportion of those respondents who are comfortable with the Stage 3 tax cuts for high-income earners is 29.3% while the proportion who believe they should be reduced or stopped is 43.3%.
+The total proportion of those respondents who are comfortable with the Stage 3 tax cuts for high-income earners is 32.9% while the proportion who believe they should be reduced or stopped is 40.8%.

 Breaking these responses down by voting intention is informative (see Figure 29).
-While 1 in 5 Coalition voters responded that they felt the distribution of the Stage 3 tax cuts was about right, this drops to around 1 in 10 among voters for independent/other candidates, Labor, or the Greens, while support among those who vote for One Nation is at 14.5%.
+While 1 in 5 Coalition voters responded that they felt the distribution of the Stage 3 tax cuts was about right, this drops to around 1 in 10 among voters for independent/other candidates, Labor, or the Greens, while support among those who vote for One Nation is slightly higher at 11.2%.